Bon-Appetit/porn-domains/README.md

 ## ATTENTION
 > [!CAUTION]
 > The repository has undergone extensive validation of domains with careful DNS checks to minimize the potential for false results.
 Nevertheless, it's crucial to acknowledge that circumstances can evolve swiftly. **Please be aware that this list does not come with any guarantee of accuracy.
 Exercise caution, especially for critical applications.**

+## Live search this list online
+> [!TIP]
+> This list is too large to view and search directly in a web browser.
+For easier searching, use the following option: https://bon-appetit.github.io/domain-search/

 ## Purpose